WordPress/wpcs-docs/wordpress-coding-standards/php.md

 }
 ```

 Note that requiring the use of braces just means that <em>single-statement inline control structures</em> are prohibited.
-You are free to use the <a href="http://php.net/manual/en/control-structures.alternative-syntax.php" rel="nofollow">alternative syntax for control structures</a> (e.g. `if`/`endif`, `while`/`endwhile`)—especially in your templates where PHP code is embedded within HTML, for instance:
+You are free to use the [alternative syntax for control structures](https://www.php.net/manual/en/control-structures.alternative-syntax.php) (e.g. `if`/`endif`, `while`/`endwhile`)—especially in your templates where PHP code is embedded within HTML, for instance:

 ```php
 <?php if ( have_posts() ) : ?>